sabre-code/langchain_RAG/README.md

 # langchain_RAG
-This collection code is part of RAG project using OpenAI &amp; Langchain with vector Databases to chat with Data
+This collection of code is part of RAG project using OpenAI &amp; Langchain with vector Databases to chat with Data